 Their wool is short, thick, and densely stapled.
 The staple length is 5 to 10 cm, and the fiber diameter ranges between 28 to 36 microns.
 The average wool clip is three to four pounds per sheep.
 Black Welsh Mountain wool is attractive to hand spinners.
 The natural black color makes it valuable for use undyed or in combination with other wools, when it is used to make grays or in the manufacture of tweeds and other patterns.

 Black Welsh Mountain market lamb is considered premium meat in Britain, and their mild-flavored mutton has long been popular there as well.
 The breed is known for its hardiness and self-reliance, qualities that were important in its native environment.

-The breed has been promoted as an exotic sheep in North America, and this has made the Black Welsh Mountain a well-kept secret in the sheep industry and among sheep producers.
-Its qualities, however, make the breed a natural choice for sustainable sheep producers.
-The Black Welsh Mountain should become better known as it is used in this production niche because the North American population for global conservation.
+The breed has been described as intelligent and “eager to please.”
+They have been promoted as an exotic sheep breed in North America, and this has made them a well-kept secret in the sheep industry and among sheep producers.
+The breeds qualities, however, make the breed a natural choice for sustainable sheep producers.
+The Black Welsh Mountain should become better known as it is used in this production niche because the North American population is important for global conservation.

 Did you know:

 Since we launched the Microgrants program in 2018, dollars have been awarded to help every one of the 11 species we serve.
 Almost one-third of the breeds on the CPL have received funding.
 Yet, only about 8% of microgrant projects can be funded each year.
 Click here to help us support more endangered breeds and hard-working farmers, ranchers, and shepherds with your gift today.